Travel alerts

 For updates on your flight, download the Air NZ app or sign up to receive travel updates.

-• Download the Air NZ App to stay up to date and check in 24 hours before departure.
+• Stay one step ahead by downloading the Air NZ App to stay up to date and check in 24 hours before departure.

 • Make sure the contact details in your booking and Airpoints account are correct so we can keep you informed of any changes.

 • Our Airband service keeps whānau informed when children travel alone.
-Don't forget your photo ID and be sure to allow an extra 20 minutes to complete check-in.
-The adult dropping off your tamariki must remain at the airport until the flight has departed.
+Adults must bring valid photo ID that matches the contact details on the child’s booking.
+Our staff will check this at both drop‑off and collection.
+Be sure to allow an extra 20 minutes to complete check-in.
+The adult dropping off your Tamariki must remain at the airport until the flight has departed.

 • The safety and comfort of your furry and feathered friends is important to us.
 Be sure to double-check our updated cage requirements before you get to the airport.
 Your pet's cage must allow them to naturally stand, sit up, turn around and lay down, and should be fitted with a small water container that is easily fillable from the outside.